kg4ydw/noacli/Readme.md

 This does not replace the standard terminal shell, but augments it and hopefully reduces your need to ever open a second terminal, as everything not done in the first terminal window can be done in noacli.
-You would still want a traditional terminal winedow for things like:
+You would still want a traditional terminal window for things like:

 * Full screen text applications like vi, nethack